 Our future investments will depend primarily on the number of new, relocated and remodeled stores, supply chain investments and information technology systems that we undertake and the timing of these expenditures.
 Based on past performance and current expectations, we expect to self-fund future capital expenditures.
-We expect to spend approximately \$265 million for capital expenditures in fiscal 2014.
-We expect to spend less on new, remodeled and relocated stores with our plan to open approximately 100 new stores and remodel approximately 12 stores in fiscal 2014 compared to 127 new stores and 17 remodels in fiscal 2013.
-This decrease will be offset by expected increases in supply chain expenditures.
-We are embarking on a multi-year supply chain project beginning in 2014 which will include adding additional capacity, including a fourth distribution center expected to open in 2015, and system improvements to support expanded omni-channel capabilities.
+We expect to spend approximately \$297 million for capital expenditures in fiscal 2015.
+In 2014, we embarked on a multi-year supply chain project which will include adding additional capacity, including a fourth distribution center expected to open in 2015, a fifth distribution center expected to open in 2016 and system improvements to support expanded omni-channel capabilities.
+The 2015 merchandising capital increase reflects expansion of prestige boutiques and related in-store merchandising upgrades.